Nicolas Henri de Grimouard

-Nicolas Henri René de Grimouard (Fontenay-le-Comte, 25 January 1743 – Rochefort, 7 February 1794) was an officer in the French Navy.
-He served in the War of American Independence, and became a member of the Society of the Cincinnati.
+Vice-Admiral Nicolas Henri René de Grimouard (25 January 1743 – 7 February 1794) was a French Navy officer.
+He served in the American Revolutionary War, and became a member of the Society of the Cincinnati.

 Career

-Grimouard joined the Navy as a Garde-Marine in 1758.
-He served on Inflexible in 1759 under Conflans.
-In 1770, he was promoted to Ensign, and to Lieutenant in 1778.
+Grimouard joined the French Navy as a Garde-Marine in 1758.
+He served on Inflexible in 1759 under Hubert de Brienne.
+In 1770, he was promoted to ensign, and to lieutenant in 1778.
 He took part in fixe cruises of the escadre d'évolution.

 In 1779, Grimouard commanded the frigate Minerve.
-He captured the British Debora, and took part in the Battle of Grenada on 6 July 1779.
+He captured the British ship Debora, and took part in the Battle of Grenada on 6 July 1779.
 That same year, he was made a Knight in the Order of Saint Louis.

 In the action of 4 January 1781, Minerve was captured by HMS Courageux.
 Grimouard was wounded and taken prisoner, to be exchanged soon afterwards.

-He took part to the capture of Tobago and the capture of Grenada under de Grasse.
-At the Battle of the Saintes, on 12 April 1782, Grimouard was first officer on Magnifique, under Macarty Macteigue.
+He took part to the invasion of Tobago and the capture of Grenada under François Joseph Paul de Grasse.
+At the Battle of the Saintes, on 12 April 1782, Grimouard was first officer on Magnifique, under Jean-Baptiste de Macarty Macteigue.

 He later took command of the 74-gun Scipion, and fought in the action of 18 October 1782, where he was wounded.
-Louis XVI made him a count after the battle, and commissioned a painting of the action from Rossel.
+Louis XVI made him a count after the battle, and commissioned a painting of the action from Auguste-Louis de Rossel de Cercy.

-Grimouard was promoted to contre-amiral in July 1792, and was appointed commander of the naval forces in Brest.
-In January 1793, he was promoted to Vice-amiral.
+Grimouard was promoted to counter admiral in July 1792, and was appointed commander of the naval forces in Brest.
+In January 1793, he was promoted to vice admiral.

 During the Reign of Terror in the French Revolution, Grimouard was guillotined in Rochefort on 7 February 1794.